 Meditation Retreat & Japanese Cultural Homestay

-Shōganji Zen Retreat is a 600 year old Zen Buddhist temple site of historical significance in the region.
+Shōganji Zen Retreat is a 600-year-old Zen Buddhist temple site of historical significance in the region.
 Currently headed by Rinzai Zen monk, Jiho Kongo, Shōganji opened it’s doors to the public in 2004 in order to allow foreigners to experience authentic Zen temple life in rural Japan.
 This modest little temple is located in the tiny village of Ojuki, part of the Saganoseki village cluster, only 30 minutes from Oita city.
-The temple site itself and some of its artifacts are more than 600 years old, and have been held by the Kongo family for more than 100 years.
+The temple site itself and some of its artefacts are more than 600 years old, and have been held by the Kongo family for more than 100 years.

 Simplicity, authenticity, and quiet beauty best describe Shōganji.
 It is a way of life, rich in spirit and culture.
 Surrounded by beautiful bamboo forest and only a 5-minute walk from the beach, this idyllic location is the perfect setting to meditate, study Zen, or just experience traditional Japanese village life.